logan169/logan169.github.io/_posts/2025-01-17-Graph-Based-WFC.md

 # Graph Based WFC

 Graph-based Wave Function Collapse (GBWFC), first introduced in scientific literature in 2019, has been gaining attention for its ability to address the limitations of traditional grid-based WFC.

 By leveraging graph structures, GBWFC improves constraint management, scalability, and computational efficiency.
 It minimizes redundancy and enhances global coherence, making it more effective for larger, more complex systems.

-In this article, we'll demonstrate how to implement GBWFC, using Sudoku grids as a test case, which feature non-neighborhood constraints that the original WFC method struggles to handle.
+In this article, we'll demonstrate how to implement GBWFC, and apply it to an example which feature non-neighborhood constraints that the original WFC method struggles to handle.

 # WFC In Houdini